algolia/algoliasearch-zendesk/crawler/README.md

 [![GitHub license](https://img.shields.io/github/license/algolia/algoliasearch-zendesk.svg)](../LICENSE)

-This folder is meant to be built into a docker container which will be run as an Algolia connector.
+This folder is meant to be built into a gem.

 ## Usage

-To run it without docker, first, make sure you've correctly run
+To run it directly, first, make sure you've correctly run

 ```sh
 bundle install